commitsovercoffee/personal-website/src/posts/svelte-runes.md

 Svelte is a tool for building web applications.
 It allows you to build your app declaratively out of components that combine markup, styles and behaviours.

-In this blog, we will look at the heart of svelte ~ reactivity.
+In this blog, we will look at the heart of Svelte ~ reactivity.

 ---

-In svelte...
+In Svelte...

 - __State__ refers to the current values held by variables, when the state updates through a reassignment or mutation, it triggers reactivity.
 - __Reactivity__ is a mechanism that ensures when your state changes, the DOM and dependent computations automatically update.
-- __Runes__ are explicit syntax through which you can mark a variable as reactive, so that when the variable’s value changes, reactivity gets triggered.
+- __Runes__ are explicit syntax through which you can mark a variable as reactive, so that when the variable’s value change, reactivity gets triggered.

 ## Runes

-There are 7 types of Runes in svelte :
+There are [7 types of Runes](https://svelte.dev/docs/svelte/what-are-runes) in Svelte :

 1. __$state__ rune allows you to create reactive state, which means that your UI reacts when it changes.
 If $state is used with an array or a simple object, we